 benefits

-This is because bilateral stimulation helps clients to rapidly get “unstuck” and complete the processing of a memory or fear so healing and growth can take place.
+This is because bilateral stimulation can help clients rapidly heal, get "unstuck" and complete the processing of a memory or fear so healing and growth can occur.

-Due to EMDR relying on processing happening in the brain, less talking is required than in other forms of therapy.
+Due to EMDR relying on processing happening in the brain, less talking is required in EMDR sessions than in other forms of therapy.

 Send Message